Panama Canal, Monkey Island, and Indigenous Village Tour

 Panama Canal, Monkey Island, and Indigenous Village Tour - Table of Contents

-As we set out on our journey to Monkey Island, we entered Gatun Lake.
-Gatun Lake is man-made and serves as part of the Panama Canal.
-Almost immediately, we saw a huge crocodile, but I was unable to photograph it.
-My lens was still defogging from the humidity, and by the time I located my phone, the crocodile had submerged itself.
+As we set off on our journey to Monkey Island, we entered Gatun Lake, a man-made marvel that serves as a crucial component of the Panama Canal.
+Almost immediately, a thrill ran through me as I spotted a massive crocodile.
+Unfortunately, my camera lens was still fogging up from the humid air, and by the time I managed to find my phone, the elusive reptile had disappeared beneath the water.

 Gatun Lake